Tap to Donate (Contactless donations)

 Setting up Tap to Donate

-Once the app is installed, launch it and take a moment to swipe through and read the introductory tutorial pages.
-You can return to the tutorial pages at any time by selecting Help from the app's Settings.
-These explain the app's functionality, navigation and settings and show the "giver" User's experience.
-After the final tutorial page, you can Log in.
-Begin by searching for and selecting your church or organisation, and then enter your username and password (and multi-factor authentication code, if enabled) to complete the authentication process.
-After that, the app's use is secured by the device's built-in screen lock security.
+Once installed, launch the app.
+Swipe through and read the tutorial pages to familiarise yourself with the app functionality, navigation, settings, and the giver user experience.
+You can return to the tutorial pages at any time by selecting Help from the app Settings.
+After the final tutorial page, log in by searching for and selecting your church or charity, and enter your username and password (and multi-factor authentication code, if enabled).
+Once authenticated, it is not necessary to log out; the app is secured by the device's built-in screen lock security.
 Unlocking the screen using a passcode or biometrics will grant access to the Tap to Donate app.

 Top Tip!
 Managing fund visibility and preset amounts

-We've produced a related support article, Managing funds in the Giving module, that contains instructions on how to manage which funds are displayed in the Tap to Donate app.
-In this way, you can hide any private funds that you don't wish to collect contactless donations for.
+The related support article, Managing funds, contains instructions on how to specify which funds are shown in the Tap to Donate app settings.
 You can also customise up to four preset Amounts that givers can choose from when making a contactless donation; they can also make a custom donation amount.

 Overview of the giver user experience

-Prospective givers can choose from four preset amounts or click Other to enter a custom amount.
-Givers can also select to Donate on their device, which reveals a QR Code that the giver can scan to open Donate on their device to complete the donation process.
-This feature is helpful for those who wish to make recurring donations rather than anonymous small donations.
+Next, the giver chooses from up to four preset amounts or clicks Other amount to enter a custom amount.
+Givers can also Scan a QR code instead to donate on their own device.
+This feature is helpful for those who wish to make a non-anonymous one-off or recurring donation rather than an anonymous small donation.

 The giver is instructed on where to tap their card or digital wallet phone.
-For Android (shown below on the right), the NFC reader is located at the back of the device.
-For iOS devices (shown below on the left), the reader is accessed by tapping the screen at the front of the device.
+On Android devices, the NFC reader is located at the back of the device.
+For iOS devices, the NFC reader is accessed by tapping the screen at the front of the device.

-An Approved message indicates a successful donation and confirms the amount donated.
+A Success message indicates a successful donation and confirms the amount donated.
 The giver can optionally request an Email receipt for their payment.
-The donation is automatically added to the Giving module - see the next section for further explanation.
+Their donation is automatically added to the Giving module - see the next section for further explanation.
+Click Close to begin a fresh donation.

-A Declined payment request invites the giver to Retry Payment—perhaps with an alternative card.
-If the retry is also declined, a QR Code is shown, which the giver can scan with their phone camera to take them to your Donate page on their device to complete their donation.
+A Declined payment request invites the giver to Try another card or Scan a QR Code instead.
+Scanning the QR code will take the giver to your Donate page on their own device to complete their donation.
 The giver can also request an Email Receipt for a declined payment request.
-The decline 'reason' is not shown in the giver's User experience, and declined payment requests are not recorded in the Giving module.
+The decline 'reason' is not shown in the giver's User experience, and declined payment requests are not recorded in the Giving module, but are recorded in your Stripe account.

 Chip-and-PIN - Android devices